 Steffen Horst: How did you get started in marketing and what led you to deployment to this point in your career?

 Robin Alex: Yeah, you know, it’s a fumble story.
 You know, I actually started my first business when I was 16 years old.
 I’m 34 now, so it’s quite a while back.
 So basically what I was doing back then, online gaming, PC gaming was getting very popular, but it was still kind of the nerdy thing to do.
-So not a lot of people really understood it unless if you were in that scene, and what I was able to do was start hosting game servers for people and then they just started asking if I can host it for different teams and things like that.
+So not a lot of people really understood it unless if you were in that scene, and I was able to start hosting game servers for people.
+They just started asking if I can host it for different teams and things like that.
 And so we were able to grow it fairly large with servers all around the world.
 And through that process, I started getting into marketing and I didn’t really look at it as a science.
 It was just more of a means to an end.

 Steffen Horst: Great.
 That’s a great story.
 When did you start spending more time at looking into marketing automation systems?
 Was there a particular moment that pushed you in that direction?